sip-li/docker-kazoo/README.md

 ## Extra tools

-There is a binary called [kazootool](kazootool).
+There is a binary called [kazoo-tool](kazoo-tool) in `~/bin`.
 It contains the useful functions such as remote_console, upgrade, etc found in the original kazoo service file.
-Since using service files in a docker container is a largely bad idea, I've extracted the useful functions and adapted them to work in the container environment.
-Check it out
+Since using service files in a docker container is largely a very bad idea, I've extracted the useful functions and adapted them to work in the container environment.

 ## Usage